-The best choice a smoker can make is to stop smoking altogether but, unfortunately, not everyone who smokes makes that choice.
-In recent years, alternative products to cigarettes, for those who continue using tobacco or nicotine products, have been developed.
-Choosing to use these products is better than continuing to smoke because they do not burn tobacco, though it is important for each product to be scientifically verified to determine exactly how much better they really are compared to cigarettes.
+The best choice a smoker can make is to stop smoking altogether.
+Unfortunately, not everyone who smokes makes that choice.
+In recent years, alternative products to cigarettes, for those adults who continue using tobacco or nicotine products, have been developed.
+Choosing to use smoke-free products can be a better choice for adult smokers than continuing to smoke because these products do not burn tobacco.
+It is important for each product, though, to be scientifically verified to evaluate how much better they really are compared to cigarettes.

 Switching from cigarettes to a smoke-free product will never be better for health than stopping the use of all tobacco and nicotine-containing products.
-The research discussed here clearly shows that switching to this particular smoke-free product can reduce the harms from smoking compared to continued cigarette use, and that the impact of switching on a person’s health adds up over time.
+The research discussed here clearly shows that switching to this particular smoke-free product can reduce the harm from smoking compared with continued cigarette use, and that the impact of switching on a person’s health likely adds up over time.

 The Scientific Update magazine is focused on PMI's research and development efforts, milestone studies, industry regulations, and more.
 View the latest issue, or read the articles online.